edgepointlearning/edgepointlearning.com/src/collections/_posts/2019/2019-03-27-elearning-myths-2019.md

 ---
-title:    "6 eLearning Myths We Need To Completely Leave Behind In 2019 "
+title:    "6 eLearning Myths We Need To Completely Leave Behind"
 permalink: /blog/elearning-myths-2019/
 author: { name: Michael Hansen }
 image: blog/2019/2019-03-27-elearning-myths-2019.jpg
-meta: "We all know eLearning is a growing industry and what may have been par for course in 2014 is no longer a best practice.
-In 2019, these are the six eLearning myths we can leave completely behind."
+meta: "eLearning is a growing industry and what may have once been par for the course is no longer a best practice.
+These are the six eLearning myths we can leave completely behind."
 ---

 It’s easy to get swept up in new eLearning trends and technologies without realizing that not all training is created equal.
 Further, eLearning is a growing industry and what may have been par for course in 2014 is no longer a best practice.
-In 2019, these are the six eLearning myths we can leave completely behind.
+As we move into the future, these are the six eLearning myths we can leave completely behind.

 ## Myth #1: Everything should be FUN!